uswds/uswds-site/pages/design-tokens/typesetting/font-family.md

 </div>

 {:.bg-gold-20v.padding-2.radius-md}
 **Note:** It is possible to add **custom font metadata**, **custom font stacks**, and **custom font source files** in your USWDS settings.
-This documentation is coming soon.
 Create a new project-specific theme settings file.
 If your project already has a single project-specific theme settings file, you’re all set.
 If not, create a new file in your project theme file called `_uswds-theme.scss`.

 ## Customizing family tokens
 Customize [type](#type-based-tokens){:.token} and [role](#role-based-tokens){:.token} family tokens in your project's theme settings with available [font](#available-fonts){:.token} tokens.
 All typography-related settings can be found in [USWDS settings](/documentation/settings/#typography-settings).